PawelKosiorek/jack-compiler-front-end/README.md

 ### Usage

-You will need the nand2tetris software suite to run Jack programs.
+You will need the Nand2tetris Software Suite to run Jack programs.
 Get it from https://www.nand2tetris.org/software

 If you invoke `$ python3 JackCompiler <filename.jack>` the program will create a single <filename.vm> file in the same directory.